iturdikulov/notes/research/Столяров-Программирование_том_1_Programming_volume_1.md

 TODO: explain diode, triode, trigger https://www.youtube.com/playlist?list=PLnw98JPyObn1i3yJ2Q7A62cl2eVXoIPP0

+How to build trigger using vacuum tube?
+?
-Vacuum tube next element to use in computers, it's glass bulb with electrodes and electric vacuum inside.
+Vacuum tube is next element after mechanics to use in computers, it's glass bulb with electrodes and electric vacuum inside.
 Using 2 triodes you can build trigger, which can be used to store information and as base block to build logic gates.

-One of first programmable computers was ENIAC, which used 17,468 vacuum tubes.
-ENIAC was created by John Mauchly and J. Presper Eckert in 1946.
+One of first programmable computers (electrical) was ==ENIAC==, which used 17,468 vacuum tubes.
+It was created by John Mauchly and J. Presper Eckert in 1946.

-Colossus Mark I/II was a set of computers developed by British codebreakers in the years 1943–1945 to help in the cryptanalysis of the Lorenz cipher.
-But they are was destroyed after war (by Tommy Flowers, creator of these machines).
+Colossus Mark I/II was a set of computers developed by ==British== codebreakers in the years 1943–1945 to help in the cryptanalysis of the Lorenz cipher.
+But they are was destroyed after war (by Tommy Flowers, creator of these machines) on Winston Churchill's order.

+#### Computer generations

+Distinguishing by generation only electronic computers, not mechanical ones.

 A vacuum-tube computer is a ==first==-generation computer, is a computer that uses vacuum tubes for logic circuitry.
 <!--SR:!2024-02-10,2,227-->

-Distinguishing by generation only electronic computers, not mechanical ones.

 First generation computers have one very important principle, principle of ==stored-program==.